brianglass/anastasis/files/vespers1.md

 **Theotokion.
 Same Tone.**

 O new wonder, greater than all the wonders of old!
 For who has ever known of a Mother has given birth without a man and carries in her arms the One who holds all creation in his grasp?
-That which was conceived is the Counsel of God, whom you, All-pure, carried as a babe in your embrace and with whom, as you have gained a motherÂ’s freedom to speak, do not cease to intercede on behalf of those who honour you, that he take pity and save our souls.
+That which was conceived is the Counsel of God, whom you, All-pure, carried as a babe in your embrace and with whom, as you have gained a mother’s freedom to speak, do not cease to intercede on behalf of those who honour you, that he take pity and save our souls.

 ****